Penrith, Cumbria: Health

 Penrith Hospital and Health Centre lies along Bridge Lane at the southern entrance to the town, close to the Kemplay Bank roundabout, where the A6, A66 and A686 meet.
 These are administered by the Cumbria Partnership NHS Trust.
 It opened in 1970 to replace Jubilee Cottage Hospital on Beacon Edge, Fairhill Fever Hospital and the maternity home at the old workhouse in Castletown.
 It has wards for the elderly, mental health care and minor injuries, and a Primary Care Assessment unit, a maternity wing and the Lady Anne Clifford Day Hospital.
 Various weekly clinics are held at the hospital and the adjacent health centre, which opened in 1983 and brought all three NHS medical practices into one building – two have since merged.
 There is also a pharmacy in the centre.

 There are several private and National Health Service dental practices in the town.

 Police and fire

-Penrith falls comes under Cumbria Constabulary, with headquarters at Carleton Hall on the outskirts of the town.
+Penrith falls under Cumbria Constabulary, with headquarters at Carleton Hall on the outskirts of the town.
 The town's own police station was in Hunter Lane, but has since been replaced by a smaller one close to Carleton Hall.
 Carleton Hall also houses Penrith's fire station and the headquarters of Cumbria Fire and Rescue Service.